New Media and Digital Design (NMDD)

 This course focuses on how human-centered design and participatory design methods can be used as approaches to empowerment.
 Students will gain a hands-on experience with conducting user research, synthesizing findings into insights, ideating, sketching, rapid prototyping, and validating concepts with users.
 Course reading, discussions, and activities will be organized into a user-experience project to help students get out and interact with real users, needs, and challenges.

-Attributes: DTEM, NMAC, NMAT, NMMI.
+Attributes: DTEM, DTEV, NMAC, NMAT, NMMI.

 NMDD 3880.
 Designing Smart Cities for Social Justice.
 (4 Credits)